Folium Systems

 Custom software and product engineering

-• cradle-to-grave software partner
+• end-to-end software and AI partner

 • startup product engineering